Adaptive wireless power transfer in mobile Ad Hoc networks: The need for adaptiveness

-We remark that the expected values are chosen non-uniformly from the corresponding intervals so that there is heterogeneous energy consumption among the agents.
+The first fixed value algorithm sets the range equal to $\frac{1}{2}(R_{\min} + R_{\max}) = 3$ during the whole period of time, while the second one sets the range equal to $R_{\max}=5$; to simplify our discussion, in the following we will refer to these as the $3$- and $5$-algorithm, respectively.
+The adaptive algorithm is simple and oblivious to the characteristics of the agents: at the beginning of each round, it equiprobably sets the range equal to $1$ or $5$; even thought this adaptive algorithm is not really sophisticated, its randomized nature allows it to escape from problematic mobility scenarios.

-We compare two fixed value algorithms and an adaptive one.
-The first fixed value algorithm sets the range equal to $\frac{1}{2}(R_{\min} + R_{\max}) = 3$ during the whole period of time, while the second one sets the range equal to $R_{\max}=5$; we will refer to these as the $3$- and $5$-algorithm, respectively.
-The adaptive algorithm is simple and oblivious to the agents' characteristics: at the beginning of each round, it equiprobably sets the range equal to $1$ or $5$.
 Furthermore, we also compare these algorithms to the optimal one when the charger is given {\em infinite} energy.
+This optimal algorithm of course sets the range equal to the maximum possible during any round.
 Its performance serves as an upper bound that is {\em unreachable} by any algorithm when the charger has finite energy.

 We present results for two different setups corresponding to two different mobility scenarios.
 In the first one, all agents randomly move around the whole network area.
 In the second one, no agent is allowed to pass through the circle $\calC_3$.
 The first scenario aims to capture random movements, while the second one follows Proposition~\ref{prop:bad-fixed-scenario} and serves as an extreme case for small range values.
 Recall that we would like our algorithms to perform efficiently in both scenarios, as the agents' characteristics are generally unknown and become partially available in an online manner.